 Get to Know Barbara Sutton, APRN, ACHPN

-Ms. Sutton currently serves as Palliative Care Nurse Practitioner as part of Amita Health's Community Based Palliative Care program.
+Ms. Sutton currently serves as Nurse Practitioner as part of Housecall Providers.
 She received her BS in Nursing from Northwestern University and both her Advanced Nurse Practitioner degree and her MS degree with a major in Nursing from North Park University.
 Along with her extensive nursing background and passion for helping patients in their homes, Ms. Sutton is passionate about rescuing animals (including the 3 dogs she currently has), and travel (including hiking, adventure travel, and volunteer travel).
 One of her most memorable trips was to Negril, Jamaica for an APRN model medical mission, with another one planned for 2019.
 She has two adult children and 2 granddogs.
-In addition to being an active AAHCM board member, Ms. Sutton currently serves on the Program Committee for the 2018 AAHCM Annual Meeting and Chairs the AAHCM Awards Committee.
+In addition to being an active AAHCM board member, Ms. Sutton currently serves on the Program Committee for the 2019 AAHCM Annual Meeting and has chaired the AAHCM Awards Committee.
 She was the recipient of the AAHCM 2013 House Call Clinician of the Year Award.

 We recently spoke with Ms. Sutton.